|

 13 September.
 There will an exhibition of the developer's revised plans in the former CC Cards shop in Anglia Square on 23, 24 and 25 September.

 7 September.
-The developers of Anglia Square, whom I believe are now known as Centenary Investments, are about to go public with their (second) revised plans for the scheme.
+The developers of Anglia Square, now known as Centenary Investments, are about to go public with their (second) revised plans for the scheme.
 There will be an exhibition in one of the vacant shops in Anglia Square this month and a presentation at St Augustine's Hall on 30 September at 7.00 p.m.
 All welcome.

 27 Jan.
-It what is their first public statement on Anglia Square since October 2009, Centenary Ashcroft tell Norwich Evening News that they are seeking permisson from Norwich City Council to revise their plans for the square, in particular to reduce the number of houses to be built there (200) to reflect the downturn in the housing market.
+It what is their first public statement on Anglia Square since October 2009, Centenary Ashcroft tell Norwich Evening News that they are seeking permisson from Norwich City Council to revise their plans for the Square, in particular to reduce the number of houses to be built there (200) to reflect the downturn in the housing market.
 All being well, work could start in 2011.
-Click for the story.

 5 Jan.
 Work on the St Augustine's gyratory begins.
 A new road is being built across the northern end of Anglia Square's surface car parks in Botolph Street.
 This will link Edward Street with Pitt Street to create a new south-bound route for traffic that currently uses St Augustine's Street.